sboersma3/SysIdInDymola/README.md

 3)	FiveMachineFourteenBus
 4)	Nordic44

-In the following guideline, we take the SingleMachineInfiniteBus network as example.
+In the following guideline, the SingleMachineInfiniteBus network is taken as example.

 The following general steps can be followed: